 The faculty at Nichols College is one of our most important resources.
-Students are able to form close and lasting relationships with dedicated faculty members.
+Students can form close and lasting relationships with dedicated faculty members.
 Nichols' small size, its student/faculty ratio of 17 to 1, and an institutional commitment to teaching make these relationships possible.